 Is it possible to prevent diabetes in dogs?
 Yes, it is.
-The best way to reduce the risk of your pet becoming a canine diabetic is to keep her weight under control.
-You'll want to feed her a high-quality canned food that's high in fiber and low in carbohydrates.
+The best way to reduce the risk to your pet is to keep her weight under control.
+Feeding her a high-quality canned food that's high in fiber and low in carbohydrates is recommended.

-Regular exercise is essential to regulate blood glucose levels naturally.
-You should also have her spayed, as high estrogen levels can interfere with insulin production.
+Regular exercise is essential to keep your dog healthy.
+Exercise also regulates blood glucose levels naturally.
+Spaying her can help, as high estrogen levels can interfere with insulin production.

 Being aware of these seven symptoms of diabetes in dogs can prevent long-term side effects, should your pet ever develop this condition.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 My puppies breath smells sweet and like acetone

 My dog was diagnosed 2 yrs ago.
 I have noticed a smell as well sulfur he's on levimir.